How to remove Xagent malware from your Mac?

-As we’ve outlined above, Xagent does not originate from your average cyber criminal setup.
-A manual removal is unfortunately not guaranteed to clear out every backdoor that it has created.
+As we’ve outlined above, Xagent does not originate from your average cybercriminal setup.
+Manual removal is unfortunately not guaranteed to clear out every backdoor that it has created.
 It also means you run the risk of deleting an application you actually need.
 Instead, removing it safely and quickly, using an app you can trust - such as CleanMyMac X - often proves more effective.

 How to remove Xagent safely

-CleanMyMac X is a powerful adware, spyware, malware and trojan virus removal tool.
+CleanMyMac X is powerful adware, spyware, malware, and trojan virus removal tool.